-^{}Hansen-Lewis is Assistant Professor in the Department of Agricultural and Resource Economics at the University of California, Davis (email: jhansenlewis@ucdavis.edu).
+\Hansen-Lewis is Assistant Professor in the Department of Agricultural and Resource Economics at the University of California, Davis (email: jhansenlewis@ucdavis.edu).

-[†]Marcus is Assistant Professor in the Department of Economics at Vanderbilt University and a Faculty Research Fellow at the National Bureau of Economic Research (email: michelle.marcus@vanderbilt.edu).
-For their helpful comments, we thank Anna Aizer, Timothy Beatty, Fiona Burlig, Christopher Carpenter, Chloe East, Elaine Hill, Katrina Jessoe, Sabrina Eisenbarth, Emily Lawler, Casey Wichman, Jesse Shapiro, Andrew Foster, participants at the Association of Environmental and Resource Economists annual summer conference, the Southern Economic Association annual meeting and the American Society of Health Economics annual meeting, and seminar attendees at UC Davis, Brown University, Vanderbilt University, Vanderbilt University Medical Center, University of Memphis, Georgia Tech, Iowa State University, Rensselaer Polytechnic Institute, and Louisiana State University.
-We gratefully acknowledge financial support for this project from the Transportation Economics in the 21st Century Initiative of the National Bureau of Economic Research and the US Department of Transportation.
+Marcus is Assistant Professor in the Department of Economics at Vanderbilt University and a Faculty Research Fellow at the National Bureau of Economic Research (email: michelle.marcus@vanderbilt.edu).
+For their helpful comments, we thank Anna Aizer, Timothy Beatty, Fiona Burlig, Christopher Carpenter, Chloe East, Elaine Hill, Katrina Jessoe, Sabrina Eisenbarth, Emily Lawler, Casey Wichman, Jesse Shapiro, Andrew Foster, participants at the National Bureau of Economic Research 2022 Summer Institute, Association of Environmental and Resource Economists annual summer conference, the Southern Economic Association annual meeting and the American Society of Health Economics annual meeting, and seminar attendees at UC Davis, Brown University, Vanderbilt University, Vanderbilt University Medical Center, University of Memphis, Georgia Tech, Iowa State University, Rensselaer Polytechnic Institute, and Louisiana State University.
+We gratefully acknowledge financial support for this project from the Transportation Economics in the 21st Century Initiative of the National Bureau of Economic Research and the US Department of Transportation as well as the USDA National Institute of Food and Agriculture, Hatch project 1024474, and the Giannini Foundation of Agricultural Economics.
 All remaining errors are our own.